 The Influencing Factors Of Feedback

-So we know what feedback is and the basics of what causes it, but there are other indirect factors that influence microphone feedback.
+So we know what feedback is and the basics of what causes it, but other indirect factors influence microphone feedback.

 The factors that influence microphone feedback are: